 The Company was incorporated under the Business Corporations Act of British Columbia on December 14, 2016.
 The address of its registered head office is 1500 - 1055 West Georgia Street, Vancouver, BC, V6E 4N7.
-The Company, through its wholly owned subsidiary, Reefton Gold Limited ("RGL"), owns a group of minerals permits on New Zealand's South Island (the "Reefton Project") and a mineral permit on New Zealand's North Island (the "Glamorgan Project").
+The Company holds a group of minerals permits on New Zealand's South Island (the "Reefton Project") and a mineral permit on New Zealand's North Island (the "Glamorgan Project").